Last Updated on

 Another reason is because of the phosphor screen within the image intensification tube.
 Visible light in all its wavelengths enter the objective lens and through the tube as photons.
 Passing through the photocathode, they’re converted to electrons.
 At this stage, wavelengths (color) hasn’t been preserved.
 The electrons are then hurled towards the phosphor screen and the energy of the impact causes the phosphor to glow – a luminescence effect.
 Converting back into photons, you now have a green image of your target scene.

 Is there Night Vision in Black and White?

 Yes!
 This is new tech known as White Phosphor Technology (WPT).
 As you can tell, white phosphor is used versus the traditional green.
-You now have NV in black and white.
+You now have night vision in black and white.
 But, there’s more to it than just the color of your target scene.

-White phosphor screens are normally seen in upper Gen 3 scopes that typically have better quality and materials used to construct the NV device.
+White phosphor screens are normally seen in upper Gen 3 scopes that typically have better quality and materials used to construct the night vision device.
 The result is superior image quality with a high degree of detail, resolution, and contrast than what a green phosphor image can provide.
-Even though human eyes are more sensitive to green hues, the unprecedented quality of WPT makes for fast target acquisition, positive identification, and a NV experience that can’t be compared.
+Even though human eyes are more sensitive to green hues, the unprecedented quality of WPT makes for fast target acquisition, positive identification, and a night-vision experience that can’t be compared.

 What are Filmless/Unfilmed Gen 3 Tubes?

 Gen 3 scopes have an ion barrier film within the tube to improve the durability, robustness, and integrity of the device.
 In the ’90s, the film was removed and dubbed as “Gen 4” tech, however, it was a failed class as it left the tube too fragile.
 Now, the tech has been perfected, and filmless and unfilmed night vision scopes are just as robust as ever.

 The removal of the film also greatly improves resolution, sensitivity, and overall performance with less halo and blooming effects.